amanagarwal1993/path-planner/README.md

-# CarND-Path-Planning-Project
+# Path Planning in Traffic
 Self-Driving Car Engineer Nanodegree Program

-### Simulator.
-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).

 ### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.

-#### The map of the highway is in data/highway_map.txt
-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./path_planning`.

-Here is the data provided from the Simulator to the C++ Program

-#### Main car's localization Data (No Noise)

-["x"] The car's x position in map coordinates

-["y"] The car's y position in map coordinates

-["s"] The car's s position in frenet coordinates

-["d"] The car's d position in frenet coordinates

-["yaw"] The car's yaw angle in the map

-["speed"] The car's speed in MPH

-#### Previous path data given to the Planner

-//Note: Return the previous list but with processed points removed, can be a nice tool to show how far along the path has processed since last time.

-["previous_path_x"] The previous list of x points previously given to the simulator

-["previous_path_y"] The previous list of y points previously given to the simulator

-#### Previous path's end s and d values

-["end_path_s"] The previous list's last point's frenet s value

-["end_path_d"] The previous list's last point's frenet d value

-#### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
-(No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

-## Details

-1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
-The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
-The vector going from a point to the next point in the list dictates the angle of the car.
-Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
-The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
-(NOTE: As this is BETA, these requirements might change.
-Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

-2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
-During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
-You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

-## Tips

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+* In this project my goal was to safely navigate around a virtual highway with other traffic that is driving with a 50 MPH speed limit.
+* I was provided with the car's localization and sensor fusion data, and a sparse map list of waypoints around the highway.
+* The car tries to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
+* The car avoids hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
+* The car makes complete loops around the 6946m highway.
+Since the car is trying to go 50 MPH, it takes a little over 5 minutes to complete 1 loop.
+Also the car does not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.

+## My Strategy
+My first decision was to separate the project into three separate modules:
+1. Signal processing and prediction
+2. Behaviour planning
+3. Trajectory Planning

+The prediction module outputs easy-to-process information so that the behaviour planner can use it and decide how the car should behave.
+The behaviour planner itself cannot turn the car.
+Instead it gives out a one-word command and target speed to be followed and it is the job of the trajectory planner to implement that command.

+This way we separate the logic of the code so that it is much more flexible and maintainable.
+With this separation of concerns, we can easily make changes which would otherwise be extremely hard to do if the code was all tangled together like spaghetti.

+##### Prediction
+The prediction class takes as input the sensor fusion data and the car's current status (position, speed etc).
+With this, it tells you:
+1. Which cars are in which lane
+2. What is the speed of the vehicle right in front of it in any of the lanes
+3. Where each of the cars on the road will be after 2 seconds and 4 seconds.

+Armed with this information, we know what's happening on the road and can plan the most optimal manoeuvre.

+##### Behaviour Planning
+This module has 2 objectives: reach the destination as quickly as possible, while staying safe and avoiding risky decisions.
+Therefore, it is optimized to only change lanes when it is advantageous to do so.
+It gives as output any one of these 3 behaviours which is to be implemented by the car:
+1. Stay in lane at a target speed
+2. Turn Left
+3. Turn Right

+Now here's the overall decision making process:
+* If the car is currently executing a left- or right- turn and has not yet completed the manoeuvre, keep turning that way.
+* Else, if the car is safely inside a lane, craft a new strategy...
+* See if the car in front is fast enough or far enough that you can go at full speed (i.e near the speed limit).
+If yes, keep going in this lane at high speed!
+* If the car in front is not fast enough, check if the lane (or lanes) right next to it is moving faster than current lane.
+If they're not faster, then just stay in lane and follow the car in front at its speed.
+It also slows down if the gap between the 2 cars is too small.
+* If the other lanes are faster and current lane is too slow, then check if a **4-second window** exists which can allow the car to make a safe turn.
+As long as the window is not available, just stay in lane.
+* As soon as there is a 4-second window, turn!
+* Once in the next lane, repeat the above steps.

+##### Trajectory Planning
+This class is updated with the input of the current state of the vehicle, and the "plan" as commanded by the behaviour planner.
+It has a private `drive()` function which outputs the set of X,Y points forming the required trajectory.
+Then the main function simply sends the points back to the simulator and the whole cycle continues!
+I used the Spline module to calculate smooth trajectories.

 ---
+Now, how to run the project:
 ## Dependencies

 * cmake >= 3.5